Evryjazz/alerting/README.md

 # alerting
-Small tool to automatically send sms alert for new vespa scooter ad from leboncoin
+Small tool to automatically send sms alert for every new ads from a specific leboncoin search

+---

+### toDo
+> - alert when running out of twilio credit